Baron Corbin: NXT (2012–2016)

 Pestock signed with WWE's developmental system NXT in August 2012.
 Using the ring name Baron Corbin, he made his in-ring debut on October 18 at a house show, losing to Dante Dash.
 He would work in several NXT events, usually as an enhancement talent.

 On September 11, 2014, at NXT TakeOver: Fatal 4-Way, Corbin re-debuted as a face with a new look and ring character to defeat CJ Parker.
 Corbin then won numerous singles matches against enhancement talents, each in a short amount of time, until crossing paths with Bull Dempsey, who was also winning his matches quickly, beginning a feud between the two.
 After a staredown at NXT TakeOver: R Evolution on December 11, Corbin won their highly anticipated one-on-one match on the January 14, 2015, episode of NXT, breaking Dempsey's undefeated streak in the process.
-Corbin again defeated Dempsey in the first round of a number #1 contender's tournament for the NXT Championship, but was eliminated by Adrian Neville in the semi-finals, ending Corbin's undefeated streak.
+Corbin again defeated Dempsey in the first round of a number #1 contender's tournament for the NXT Championship, and was eliminated by Adrian Neville in the semi-finals, ending Corbin's streak.
 At NXT TakeOver: Rival on February 11, Corbin defeated Dempsey in a No Disqualification match to end their feud.